Four injured after lightning strike hits Hamilton school

-Four people have been injured after lightning struck a rugby goalpost at a Hamilton school and jumped into a neighbouring classroom.
+Four people have been injured after lightning struck a rugby goalpost at a Hamilton school and jumped into neighbouring classrooms.

-Waikato police Senior Sergeant Tina Shaw said four adults were injured in the classroom when the lightning bolt struck.
+Waikato police Senior Sergeant Tina Shaw said four adults were injured when the lightning bolt struck.

 It appeared that the lightning bolt struck a rugby post before travelling along the ground, connecting with the fence of the school's tennis court before hitting the classroom and striking the four teachers.